-This is not alarmist talk.
 The features of the new information technology which endanger the value of individual privacy are now well known.
-According to Marx, the dangers derive from the following features of the technology in particular:
+The dangers derive from the following features of the technology in particular:

-- It transcends distance, darkness and physical barriers. - · It transcends time, because of the capacity to collect and store massive amounts of data which can be retrieved whenever needed. - · It is capital- rather than labour-intensive, because it is no longer necessary to have human intervention.
-The computer can analyse all. - It is universal in its application, decentralised and triggers self-activating policing. - It has low visibility or even total invisibility.
+- it transcends distance, darkness and physical barriers. - it transcends time, because of the capacity to collect and store massive amounts of data which can be retrieved whenever needed. - it is capital-rather than labour-intensive, because it is no longer necessary to have human intervention.
+The computer can analyse all. - it is universal in its application, decentralised and triggers self activating policing. - it has low visibility or even total invisibility. - it grows ever more extensive and covers larger areas of life, ever more deeply.

-It grows ever more extensive and covers larger areas of life, ever more deeply.
+These are trite statements about a pervasive technology which is overwhelmingly beneficial in its potential to release mankind from the millstones of routine and, mindless drudgery.
+However, a poll conducted in 1985 by Louis Harris-France in eight industrial countries indicates that "invasion of privacy and unemployment continue to be viewed as two significant consequences of data processing".
+2 In the United States, 68% of those polled agreed that it would be increasingly possible to use computer data banks to infringe personal privacy.

-These are trite statements about a pervasive technology which is overwhelmingly beneficial in its potential to release mankind from the millstones of routine and mindless drudgery.
-However, a poll conducted in 1985 by Louis Harris-France in eight industrial countries indicates that "invasion of privacy and unemployment continue to be viewed as two significant consequences of data processing."2 In the United States, 68 per cent of those polled agreed that it would be increasingly possible to use computer data banks to infringe personal privacy.
-Knowledgeable people, who are not Luddites, recognize that a hitherto important feature of our form of society is seriously endangered by what is otherwise a beneficial technological development.
+Knowledgeable people, who are not Luddites, recognise that a hitherto important feature of our form of societies is seriously endangered by what is otherwise a beneficial technological development.
 Moreover, it is a development which has distinctly positive features for the enhancement of freedom.
 For example, the new information technology promises the improvement in cost effective access to official information.
-In this way the public accountability of politicans and bureaucrats may be increased so that they extend far beyond the occasional visit to the ballot box which was previously the theoretical occasion for enforcing the ultimate accountability of the Executive Government to the People.
+In this way the public accountability of politicians and bureaucrats may be increased so that they extend far beyond the occasional visit to the ballot box which was previously the theoretical occasion for enforcing the ultimate accountability of the Executive Government to the People.